sjentsch/lsjDocs/Ch05/Ch05_Graphics_5.rst

 Give it the right kind of information and it will supply a human reader with a massive amount of knowledge very quickly.
 Not for nothing do we have the saying “a picture is worth a thousand words”.
-With that in mind, I think that thit is one of the most important chapters in the book.
+With that in mind, I think that this is one of the most important chapters in the book.
 The topics covered were:

 -  *Common plots*.
 Much of the chapter was focused on standard graphs that